aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

     >>> page_contents
     PdfStream(details={'Length': 1074})

 We find ourselves with a stream.
-The contents of pages are defined in streams known as content streams.
+The contents of pages are defined in streams known as **content streams**.
+This kind of stream includes instructions on how a PDF processor should render this page.
 In this case, it is not compressed (it does not have a Filter).
-So we can easily read it.
+So we can easily read it:

 .. code-block:: python

     >>> page_contents.decompress()
     b'2 J\r\nBT\r\n0 0 0 rg\r\n/F1 0027 Tf\r\n57.3750 722.2800 Td\r\n( A Simple PDF File ) Tj\r\nET\r\nBT\r\n/F1 0010 Tf\r\n69.2500 688.6080 Td\r\n[...]ET\r\n'

-The content stream is comprised of operators and operands.
+A content stream is comprised of operators and operands.
 In this case, it would simply write "A Simple PDF File" at the position defined by the Td operands (and with the font /F1 included in our Resources which, in this case, points to Helvetica).